polyphant1/polyphant1.github.io/_posts/2015-09-22-z-associate-tutoring.md

 We don't start teaching for a few months yet, but I am already nervous yet excited to begin - it's a pretty terrifying responsibility!
 However, I hope to keep in mind Roger's guiding principles, and continue the good work he started over 50 years ago.

 I'm not sure I'm allowed to share Roger's extract; I will check and post here if so.
+You can read more about his life, and his significant achievements in the nuclear sciences,  [here](http://www.theguardian.com/science/2007/feb/20/guardianobituaries.highereducation).